 As the capital of Alabama, Montgomery is a great city for anyone who is interested in psychology.
 Out of the 26 accredited psychology programs in this state, four are located in Montgomery; this is a higher number than in any other Alabama city.
 The largest college in Montgomery is Auburn University at Montgomery, a branch campus of a school that has one of the top psychology programs in the state, Auburn University.
 The other three schools in the city that offer psychology education are Faulkner University and Huntingdon College, both of which offer the opportunity to major in psychology, and Alabama State University, which offers graduate degrees in psychology related subjects as well

 The job outlook for professional psychologists in Montgomery is not very bright at this point in time.
-The number of employed professional psychologists in the city has been in steady decline over the past five years and as of May 2014, the United States Bureau of Labor Statistics estimates that are just about 90 professional clinical, school, or counseling psychologists left in the metropolitan area.
-There is some good news for aspiring psychology professionals in Montgomery and that is that the BLS also reports that those psychologists earn an annual mean salary of $80,680 which is more than enough to live comfortably in a relatively affordable state such as Alabama.
+The number of employed professional psychologists in the city has been in steady decline over the past five years and as of May 2014, the United States Bureau of Labor Statistics estimates that are just about 50 professional clinical and counseling psychologists left in the metropolitan area.
+The BLS also reports that those psychologists earn an annual mean salary of $55,970.

 Online Psychology Schools in Alabama